MichiBaum/Microservices/README.md

 # Lifemanagement
-This project contains:
+This project is all about microservices and microfrontends.

- -
+There are microservices build with spring, spring cloud and so forth.

-## Docker
+## Docker documentation
 [Docker dokumentation](docker-documentation.md)

 # License